cuckoosandbox/cuckoo/README.md

 * Several small and not so small changes that needed to be done:
   * Webinterface (the user can choose between linux and windows analysis)
   * Reporting module (formatting and output things)
-  * Linux agent and analyzer (to make my modules run and communicate properly)
+  * Linux analyzer module (to make my modules run and communicate properly)
   * And even more (this will be updated soon)